Bumble Inc. (BMBL) upgraded Issued by Wall Street Gurus

 Analysts’ Opinion of BMBL

-Many brokerage firms have already submitted their reports for BMBL stocks, with RBC Capital Mkts repeating the rating for BMBL by listing it as a “Outperform.”
-The predicted price for BMBL in the upcoming period, according to RBC Capital Mkts is $65 based on the research report published on July 09th of the current year 2021.
+Many brokerage firms have already submitted their reports for BMBL stocks, with Wolfe Research repeating the rating for BMBL by listing it as a “Peer Perform.”
+The predicted price for BMBL in the upcoming period, according to Wolfe Research is $46 based on the research report published on November 11th of the current year 2021.

-BTIG Research, on the other hand, stated in their research note that they expect to see BMBL reach a price target of $77.
-The rating they have provided for BMBL stocks is “Buy” according to the report published on April 12th, 2021.
+Susquehanna, on the other hand, stated in their research note that they expect to see BMBL reach a price target of $58, previously predicting the price at $70.
+The rating they have provided for BMBL stocks is “Positive” according to the report published on November 11th, 2021.

-Evercore ISI gave a rating of “In-line” to BMBL, setting the target price at $64 in the report published on April 06th of the current year.
+RBC Capital Mkts gave a rating of “Outperform” to BMBL, setting the target price at $55 in the report published on November 11th of the current year.

 Insider Trading